-This week, Chase announced a couple of new benefits for its Sapphire credit card line.
+Chase has announced a couple of new benefits for its Sapphire credit card line.
 First, Chase Sapphire Preferred® Card and Chase Sapphire Reserve® cardholders will earn bonus points on grocery store purchases starting in November.
 Second, Sapphire Reserve members can now use their $300 travel credit towards offsetting gas and grocery purchases.

 We knew it was only a matter of time before Chase did something to improve the value of these travel-oriented cards.
 But do these updates provide enough value to make them worth keeping?